 Life is really hard.
 I mean, it’s great, but it’s really hard.
 We all have those days when, half in jest, we pray “Hey Jesus, if you’re thinking of coming back soon, now would be a reeeeeeally good time.”

 Sometimes it seems relentless, unending, even hopeless.
-The days flow on, one after another, like the incessant march of wartime.
-We didn’t really plan for this, but the days go on like war came to our doorstep whether we liked it or not.
-And now we’re in it, we just have to keep going until the war is over.
+The days flow on, one after another, like the incessant never-ending march.
+We didn’t really plan for this, but the days go on whether we liked it or not.
+And now we’re in this life, we just have to keep going.

-When will the war be over?
+When will this burdensome time be over?
 We think.
 When will it get less difficult?
 I’m so tired.

 At times like these, usually the Bible is one of the last places we go.
 We’re too busy trying to do life.
 But that’s why we need it.
 The more we strain to get through the day, the more we tend to rely on our own initiative.
 Head down, bum up, organising, planning, running things, keeping small people alive, happy and safe, just managing to keep putting one foot in front of the other…… It is easy to fall into self-reliance.